Superhzf/PaperImplementation/NLP/Similarity_Analysis_of_Contextual_Word_Representation-Models/README.md

 ## 3.3 Generate the representations

-Now, you can generate the representations of the ELM transformer model in the environment by running `python elmo_transformer2HDF5.py`.
+Now, you can generate the representations of the ELM transformer model in the conda environment by running `python elmo_transformer2HDF5.py`.
 The representations are stored in `elmo_transformer.hdf5`.

+# 4. Generate representations of Bert, XLNet, GPT, and GPT2

+We will do this task in the local Python environment mainly using the [huggingface](https://huggingface.co/) package instead of in the conda environment.

+Doing this task is as simple as running `python3 transformer2HDF5.py`.
+The credits should go to [here](https://github.com/johnmwu/contextual-corr-analysis/blob/dev/get_transformer_attentions.py)